Zaid-Ajaj/Snowflaqe/README.md

  - `<clientName>` optional name for the `GraphqlClient` class which is `{project}GraphqlClient` by default when you don't provide this property.
  - `<copyLocalLockFileAssemblies>` Adds the attribute to the generated F# project for scenarios where embedding the dependencies is required
  - `<emitMetadata>` when set to `true`, emits code generation metadata as comments into the output modules.
 The option is set to `false` by default.
+ - `<normalizeEnumCases>` determines whether enum case names should be normalized (true by default when omitted)
  - `createProjectFile` determines whether snowflaqe should output a `.fsproj` file when set to `true` (default value) or output a `.props` file instead when set to `false`
  - `asyncReturnType` when targetting F# on dotnet, determines the output type of the client functions, whether they return `Async<'T>` when this option is set to "async" or return `Task<'T>` when set to "task".
 This option is not compatible for Fable projects since Fable doesn't support tasks.
  - `serializer`: for `fsharp` targets, determines whether to use Newtonsoft.Json (default) as the JSON serializer or System.Text.Json when set to "system".